gbrow004/SlideSeg/README.md

 Author: Brendan Crabb <brendancrabb8388@pointloma.edu> <br>
 Created August 1, 2017 <br>
+Edit by G. Thomas Brown for sinlge layer (ie, highest magnification) analysis ONLY!
 <hr>

 Welcome to SlideSeg, a python module that allows you to segment whole slide images into usable image